johnsfdemo/Google-Voice-to-Case/README.md

 ![Forward Messages](/images/Forward_Messages.png)

 Scroll down the page and select the **Do not disturb** option.
-This will automatically make any voice call go directly to voicemail:
+This will automatically make any voice call go directly to voicemail.
+Also select the **Get voicemail via email** checkbox:

 ![Do Not Disturb](/images/Do_Not_Disturb.png)